Any good tips for scanning Golf Tags on the course?

 S

-Spencer Braun posted almost 8 years ago
+Spencer Braun posted over 8 years ago

 I've had the tags for some time.
 I was an early adopter and the original tags were 'taller' (the height of the tag from where it screws into the grip to the 'tagging surface' was thicker).
 These original tags allowed me to tag my cased, pocketed phone at much more of an angle than the newer, slimline tags (I've received some replacements for lost tags).
 While the new slim ones are nicer from an aesthetic standpoint, and likely less prone to wear from faulty grip, bag wear, etc, they do require that you hold the club handle much more 'perpendicular' to the body in order to get a flush tag.